-Selling Your Home - Pricing the House to Sell
+Selling Your Home - Pricing YOUR House to Sell

 What is the difference between list and sales prices?